AstraZeneca365/ieee_project/README.md

       >The status register (update flag) becomes 1 when the timer finishes counting, after this the flag is reset to start the event again.

+PART 2 -
+Objective - Understand and implement serial communication between the microcontroller and a computer using UART.

+UART Protocol :-

+      >UART is Universal Asynchronus Receiver/Transmitter.
+It is used for serial communication between the microcontroller and other devices.
+      >It is a protocol which allows serial communication to happen wihtout the use of clock signal (hence Asynchronus).
+      >Two wires are present which are the Tx and Rx (transmitter and receiver) from transmitting and recepting data respectively.
+      >It can be used for low speed applications.
+In comparision with parallel communication which is better for high speed, UART is better in terms of less complexity.
+      >Baud rate is the rate at which bits are transmitted per second.
+When two devices are communicating, the Baud rate for both should be same.
+      >Data sent follows a frame format which includes - start bit, data bits, parity bit (optional) and stop bit
+                              >start bit - when the start bit is logic 0, it allows the receiver to know that data will be sent.
+                              >data bit - these bits are the actual information to be passed.
+                              >stop bit - when the stop bit (logic 1) is passed, it indicated that the data transfer has finished.
+                              >parity bit - this is a bit which is used to identify if the data passed is correct or not.
+It can either be even parity or odd parity.
+In even parity, the parity bit is set so that the total number of 1's is even.
+In odd parity, the parity bit is set so that the total number of 1's is odd.

+      >Asynchronus communication is all about Baud rate and start and stop bits (without the use of clock).

+2) Implementation Details :-

+        >RCC_AHB1ENR (used for GPIOA), RCC_APB1ENR (used for USART2), GPIOA_MODER, GPIOA_AFRL (to use PA2 as TX and PA3 as RX), USART2_BRR (to set baud rate - no of clock cycles per bit), USART2_CR1 (to enable USART2), USART2_SR (to check if data can be sent or not using flags), USART2_SR (to store the data to be transmitted).

+        >Baud rate - 9600 bits/sec, BRR register stores the number of cylces of clock after which data is to be sent, so in one bit is transmitted in 1/9600s - during which 16000000/9600 = 1667(approx) clock cycles are completed.
+Therefore USART2_BRR is set to 1667.

+         >Steps involved in transmitting data :-
+               1) Enable USART
+               2) Before sending each character, check the TXE flag (in Transmit register) is empty.
+               3) SET TXE and send the data into USART data register.